monster-puppet/RoadKill/README.md

 # Installer

-In the release folder is an installer that installs Roadkill for all maya versions from 2018-2023
+In the release folder is an installer that installs the maya module and all its necessary files

+### Supported versions:
+- Maya 2018
+- Maya 2019
+- Maya 2020
+- Maya 2022
+- Maya 2023

 ### Run the installer